betterscientificsoftware/bssw.io/Articles/Blog/2023-10-fear-of-large-codes.md

 While reading the article, the following two statements from his advisor caught my attention:
 "...he is not afraid to get his hands dirty with large-scale codes and data sets, ..." and "...recognizes that software is a part of his research product...".
-To a general reader, these words might not sound anything special.
+To most readers, these words might not sound anything special.
 To me, however, they highlight two critical aspects shared by a lot of graduate students, resonating with something I [talked about at SC22](https://github.com/fnrizzi/sc22_bof_slides).
 And, more broadly, I would argue they still affect the community involved in scientific research as a whole.
 Why?
 Let me elaborate on them.